Creating Project Remotely

 On the main menu, choose, or on the Welcome screen, click the drop-down and choose .

-In the Project Interpreter page of the project settings, click .
+In the Python Interpreter page of the project settings, click .

 In the drop-down list, choose.